ProperGolfing · Evidence-Based Analysis

 "Golfers don't lack motivation.
 They lack recognition of what's interfering with their movement."

-Across transcripts and intake conversations, golfers frequently express variations of the following:
+Across transcripts and intake conversations, golfers frequently express variations of the same protective statements — before any physical assessment, and often before golfers who later demonstrate immediate, measurable improvement.

 "Self-reliance is often a protective response, not confidence."